Trusted Citizenship Lawyers

 Who Is Eligible for U.S. Citizenship?

-Becoming a U.S. citizen is complex, but the eligibility criteria are fairly straightforward.
-There are only three ways to become a U.S. citizen: being born in the U.S., being born abroad to a parent who is a U.S. citizen, or completing the U.S. naturalization process.
+There are only three ways to become a U.S. citizen: being born in the United States, being born abroad to a parent who’s a U.S. citizen, or completing the naturalization process.

-If naturalization is the only path to citizenship available to you, you must meet a long list of eligibility requirements to begin the process:
+If naturalization is the only path available to you, you must meet a long list of eligibility requirements to begin the process:

-• For Individuals: You are 18 or older and a green card holder for at least five years
+You must be at least 18 years old and have held a green card for at least five years.

-• For Spouses: You are 18 or older, a green card holder for at least three years, married to and living with a U.S. citizen for the past three years, and that spouse has been a U.S. citizen for at least three years
+You must be 18 or older, have held a green card for at least three years, and have been married to and living with a U.S. citizen for the past three years.
+Your spouse must also have had citizenship status for at least three years.

-• For U.S. Military: You are at least 18 years old and a green card holder with at least one year of honorable service with the U.S. Armed Forces; the naturalization application must be filed during service or no more than six months from termination
+You must be 18 or older and a green card holder with at least one year of honorable service with the U.S. Armed Forces.
+You must file your application for naturalization during your service or no more than six months after it ends.

-• For Active-Duty Military: You have served in active-duty status or as a Selected Reserve member during a designated period of hostilities; you may apply for naturalization regardless of time spent in the U.S.
+You must be at least 18 and have served in active-duty status or as a Selected Reserve member during a designated period of hostilities.
+You may apply for naturalization regardless of the time you’ve spent in the U.S.

-• For Other Situations: Unique situations are not uncommon, and an immigration lawyer for U.S. citizenship can help you understand your options if you don’t meet the above requirements
+Unique situations aren’t uncommon.
+An immigration lawyer with SimVia can help you understand your options if you don’t meet the above requirements.

-If you do not have a green card, you’ll first need to work with an immigration citizenship lawyer to achieve permanent residence before beginning the naturalization process.
+Regardless of which of these categories you fall into, if you don’t have a green card, you’ll first need to work with an immigration lawyer to achieve permanent residence before beginning the naturalization process.

 Additional Requirements for U.S. Citizenship

-• Continuous Residence: Must have held a green card for five years (or three years if married to a U.S. citizen)
+You must have held a green card for at least five years (or three years if you’re married to a U.S. citizen).

-• Physical Presence: Must have resided in their current state for at least three months and must have spent at least half of the past five (or three) years living in the U.S. without continuous absences longer than six months
+You must have resided in your current state for at least three months.
+Additionally, you must have spent at least half of your five years (or three, depending on your circumstances) in the U.S. without continuous absences longer than six months.

-• Testing: Must pass tests demonstrating knowledge of U.S. government and history and showing the ability to read, write, and speak English
+You must pass tests displaying your knowledge of U.S. civics and history and demonstrating the ability to read, write, and speak English.

-• Moral Character: Must provide proof showing sound moral character, with no serious offenses within the past five years
+You must provide substantive proof showing sound moral character, with no serious offenses within the past five years.
+This may include your criminal record and character references from those who know you.

-• Willingness to Uphold the Constitution: Must affirm the principles of the U.S. Constitution, particularly a willingness to uphold the good order and happiness of the United States
+Lastly, you must affirm the principles of the U.S. Constitution, particularly a willingness to promote the lawfulness, order, and prosperity of the United States.

 How to Obtain U.S. Citizenship Through Naturalization

-Naturalization occurs through a series of steps, which you’ll be guided through by your immigration lawyer.
 Citizenship takes time to achieve.
-The first step is consulting with a lawyer to apply for U.S. citizenship.
-After confirming that you are eligible, your case will move through the following steps:
+The first step is consulting a qualified immigration lawyer who can help you apply for naturalization.
+After confirming your eligibility, your case will proceed through the following steps:

-• Complete and file the Application for Naturalization (Form N-400) and accompanying documents through the U.S. Citizenship and Immigration Services (USCIS)
+- Complete and file the Application for Naturalization (Form N-400) and accompanying documents with U.S. Citizenship and Immigration Services (USCIS)

-• Attend biometrics appointment for fingerprinting and criminal background check
+- Submit to a biometrics appointment for fingerprinting and a criminal background check

 An immigration lawyer for citizenship works with you throughout this process.
 When you have a naturalization attorney on your side, you can avoid delays, errors, missing or incorrect documentation, unnecessary expenses, and the risk of a denial.